ajhc/ajhc/docs/announce_ajhc/announce-0.8.0.3.md

 We are happy to announce Ajhc 0.8.0.3.

 Major change on this release is supporting Windows MinGW32 platform.
-And you can cabal install Ajhc.
+And you can cabal install ajhc.

 http://hackage.haskell.org/package/ajhc